-As door design gets better and more sophisticated, patio doors now come with ultra-low thresholds and even no threshold at all.
+As door design gets better and more sophisticated, patio door now come with ultra-low thresholds and even no threshold at all.
 For instance, there are doors designed to offer varying levels of weather resistance as well as helping with disabled access.

 Glass options, colours, profile aesthetics and numerous accessories all work together to create impressive and durable patio doors for the home.
 Double glazed doors come with excellent thermally efficient units.

-In spite of aluminium being popular for new patio doors, there are good reasons to consider the other material options as well.
+In spite of aluminium being popular for new patio door, there are good reasons to consider the other material options as well.
 For instance, planning constraints, listed buildings or personal taste means timber or steel provides a better option.

 Helping you choose the best material for your patio.

 For anyone looking to replace or provide new patio doors in their home, there is an excellent choice of materials.
-There is no absolute best material for patio doors.
+There is no absolute best material for patio door.
 Nearly all modern patio doors all offer good design, colour choice, textures, high security and reliability.
 This especially applies to doors for external use.
 Doors designed for internal use often come with simpler locking systems and usually less thermal performance.

 While we are an aluminium focused website, we do not necessarily say aluminium is entirely the best material for patio doors.
 There are also many good reasons to consider the other materials too.